 GeneCards Summary for CHRNB2 Gene

 CHRNB2 (Cholinergic Receptor, Nicotinic, Beta 2 (Neuronal)) is a Protein Coding gene.
 Diseases associated with CHRNB2 include epilepsy, nocturnal frontal lobe, 3 and chrnb2-related nocturnal frontal lobe epilepsy, autosomal dominant.
 Among its related pathways are Nanog in Mammalian ESC Pluripotency and SIDS Susceptibility Pathways.
-GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and ligand-gated ion channel activity.
+GO annotations related to this gene include protein heterodimerization activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is CHRNA3.